YinHK-gameDev/unity-learn/lighting/Reflection Probe/README.md

 ### Types of Reflection Probe
 - **Baked** \
-  Baked probes store a reflection cubemap generated (**"baked"**) within the editor.
+  **Baked probes** store a reflection cubemap generated (**"baked"**) within the editor.
 You can trigger the baking by clicking either the Bake button at the bottom of the Reflection Probe inspector or the Generate Lighting button in the Lighting window.
 The reflection from a **baked probe** can only show objects marked as **Reflection Probe Static** in the inspector.
 This indicates to Unity that the objects will not move at runtime.
 - **Realtime** \
+  **Realtime probes** create the **cubemap** at **runtime** in the player rather than the editor.
+This means that **the reflections are not limited to static objects** and can be **updated in real time** to show changes in the scene.
+However, it takes considerable processing time to refresh the view of a probe so it is wise to manage the updates carefully.
+Unity **allows you to trigger updates from a script so you can control exactly when they happen**.
+Also, there is an option to apply **timeslicing to probe updates** so that they can **take place gradually over a few frames**.
 - **Custom**